Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 ```

-The organization has been successully created!
+The organization has been successfully created!
 All that is left to do is to send this bootstrap URL to the first user of the organization, along with instructions on how to [download](https://parsec.cloud/get-parsec) and [install](https://docs.parsec.cloud/en/latest/userguide/installation.html) the parsec client application.
 Once the application is installed, the bootstrap procedure can be triggered by either:

 - Clicking on the `parsec://` link
 - Opening the application and paste the link in the "Join Organization" dialog

-Following the instructions will lead to the creation the first user on this particular device, as shown in the [parsec user documentation](https://docs.parsec.cloud/en/latest/userguide/new_organization.html), from the dialog titled "Boostrap the organization".
-Note that it's important for this first user to perform the boostrap operation on one of their device as the creation of the user includes the generation of a password-protected private key, stored on the device drive.
+Following the instructions will lead to the creation the first user on this particular device, as shown in the [parsec user documentation](https://docs.parsec.cloud/en/latest/userguide/new_organization.html) (starting from the dialog titled "Bootstrap the organization").
+Note that it's important for this first user to perform the bootstrap operation on one of their device as the creation of the user includes the generation of a password-protected private key, stored on the device drive.

-It will then be the responsability of this first user to invite their first collaborators.
+It will then be the responsibility of this first user to invite their first collaborators, as described in the ["Create new users" section](https://docs.parsec.cloud/en/latest/userguide/new_user.html) of the user documentation.
+Users can also declare new devices by following the ["Create new devices" section](https://docs.parsec.cloud/en/latest/userguide/new_device.html).
+In both cases, invitation emails are going to be sent.
+In the context of the mockup SMTP server, remember that you can find those mails by browsing to the `http://localhost:8025` URL on the server machine.

 [parsec]: https://parsec.cloud/en